Technical Website Audit

 Consistency means making everything match.
 Heading sizes, font choices, coloring, button styles, spacing, design elements, illustration styles, photo choices, etc. Everything should be themed to make your design coherent between pages.
 In order to provide your user with a beautiful experience as they navigate through your site, it is important that they know they are still in your website.
 Drastic design changes from one page to the other can lead your user to feel lost and confused and to lose trust in your site.
 “Am I in the right place?”
 This is a question I often find myself asking when navigating through inconsistent sites.
 And when I do, I usually end up leaving.
 Inconsistencies in design lower the quality of the products and services you are providing in the viewer’s eyes.

 When you are first building your website, it is easy to get carried away with widgets.
-You may be thinking - I can show my Tweets and everyone who Likes my page on Facebook and a Google Street View map.
+You may be thinking - I can show my Tweets and everyone who Likes my page on Facebook and even Reddit, plus a Google Street View map.

 Take a good look at these widgets and ask yourself if they are serving any real purpose.
 Only tweet once a month?
 Only have 18 likes on Facebook?
 How important is your location for visitors to know?
 Might be time to take these off of your site then.
 Let us not forget about mobile.
 If these widgets take a long time to load on smartphones, or worst may not even work, then it is definitely time for them to go.